ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 2.13.0 (2020-04-26) =
+* NEW - Use current logged in user data sa default value for custom field.
+Available for bootstrap version of shortcode.

 = 2.12.3 (2020-03-28) =
 * Fixed issue with missing text field placeholder value in form